POWER in Excel (Table of Contents)

 Drag and drop the formula to other cells.

-- If the IF logic is true then the POWER function will raise the power by 2. =POWER(A2,2),
+- If the IF logic is true, then the POWER function will raise the power by 2. =POWER(A2,2),

-- If the IF logic is false, then the POWER function will raise the power by 5. =POWER(A2,5),
+- If the IF logic is false, the POWER function will raise the power by 5. =POWER(A2,5),

 POWER Function in VBA